Lima Memorial Health System Logo

 A normal result is 0.7 to 1.3 mg/dL (61.9 to 114.9 µmol/L) for men and 0.6 to 1.1 mg/dL (53 to 97.2 µmol/L) for women.

-Women often have a lower creatinine level than men.
+Women often have a lower blood creatinine level than men.
 This is because women often have less muscle mass than men.
 Creatinine level varies based on a person's size and muscle mass.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean